 ✴︎ ✴︎ ✴︎ ✴︎ ✴︎ ✴︎

 Ash Huang is a writer.
-Her fiction appears in Apparition Literary Magazine, Orion's Belt and Alien Magazine, and her essays are featured in Catapult, Fast Company, and elsewhere.
-She won the 2022 Diverse Worlds Grant from the Speculative Literature Foundation, and is an alum of the Roots.
+Her fiction appears in Lightspeed, Ecotone, Apparition Literary Magazine, Orion’s Belt and elsewhere.
+She won the 2022 Diverse Worlds Grant from the Speculative Literature Foundation, and is a grateful alum of the Roots.
 Wounds.
 Words.
 Workshop, the Tin House Winter Workshop, and the Periplus Fellowship.
+She is currently a Tin House Reading Fellow.

 ✴︎